jackiehjm/stx-docs/doc/source/system_configuration/kubernetes/application-commands-and-helm-overrides.rst

         To apply the updated helm chart attribute to the running application, use the :command:`system application-apply` command.

+``helm-override-delete``
--   To delete all the user overrides for a chart, use the following command:
+    To delete all the user overrides for a chart, use the following command:

     .. code-block:: none